-If representation are received objecting to the application, a hearing must be held.
-The outcome of this hearing would be that the licence be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded or the application can be rejected.
-The licensing authority will serve a notice of its decision on the applicant, any person who has made a relevant representation (i.e. representations that were not deemed frivolous or vexatious) and the chief of police.
+If we receive representations objecting to the application we will arrange a hearing.
+The outcome of this hearing could be that the licence be granted or granted subject to additional conditions.
+Licensable activities listed in the application can be excluded or the application can be rejected.
+The licensing authority will serve a notice of its decision on the applicant, any person who has made a relevant representation and the chief of police.

 Will tacit consent apply?

 Tacit consent means that after a specified amount of time you can assume your application has been granted.